When your business turns upside down due to a crisis, start your crisis communications plan from the inside out.

 Also, think about how employees will work and communicate with each other during the crisis if the situation requires working off-site.
 The value of good collaboration tools for daily work becomes even more evident during a disaster.
 Small offices may use file share services or video chat already.
 But these don’t support day-to-day operations and communication very well—even a simple “Who is working today?”
 This type of visibility is a benefit to using a true collaboration platform.
 For example, status indicators in Microsoft Teams effectively allow coworkers to look over and see if someone is “at their desk” if they have a question.

 If your company isn’t using a solution like Microsoft Teams, develop a process for checking in each day.
 For a small workforce, this could be a simple morning email with each person responding and sharing their plans and needs for the day.

 Checking in has another function: verifying everyone’s safety and well-being.
 Internal communications efforts are meaningless if team members are in danger or unwell.
 What is your process for making sure no one is missing?

 For example, I experienced the need for this while working at a downtown office during a gas explosion that leveled part of a city block.
 We had to evacuate, and it was critical for each department to ensure their group was out of the building safely, a physical headcount completed, and confirmation communicated back to leadership.

-Once you have the plan, process and key messages determined, you can be confident you have set your employees up for success to help your business weather the crisis.
+Once you have a plan, process and key messages determined, you can be confident you have set your employees up for success to help your business weather any crisis.